Clinamenic/lattelier/QUICKSTART.md

 2. Use "Place Well" tool to add a single well
 3. Adjust parameters and observe the effect
 4. Add more wells gradually
-5. Experiment with different grid types (square, triangular, hexagonal)
+5. Experiment with different grid types (square, triangular)
 6. Try different line frequencies and curvatures

 ### For Animation Concepts